 - Does not provide lip protection

-The convertible rope is another reason why this mouthguard is worth it.
+The convertible rope is another reason why this product is worth it.
 You can decide whether you want to include the rope or not so that it goes with a strap or it is strapless.
 That’s up to you.
-If you decide to use it without a strap, you will be glad that the hole through which the rope goes enhances the breathability of the mouthguard.
+If you decide to use it without a strap, you will be glad that the breathing hole through which the rope goes enhances the breathability of the mouthguard.

 Due to its fit, it will not fall off even if you use it without a strap, as is the case with some mouthguards.
 As far as the mouthguard attachment is concerned, you only have to place it in warm water and fit it.
 Be careful when doing this, as you have only one shot at doing it.
 If you do it wrong, you may need to buy a new mouthguard.